appbaseio/reactive-manual/docs/v1/components/ResultList.md

 }
 ```

-The callback function returns an Array of HTML elements (think list items) which are then rendered to the view.
+The callback function returns an Array of HTML elements (think list items) which are then rendered to the view as ResultList items.

 **Usage**: